jazzdev/jazzdev.github.io/_posts/2021-12-21-ClassSystem.md

 ## G2 - High Gentry

-From elite colleges in junior executive roles in medium-sized companies, innovative startups, management consultancies, and investment banking.
+Graduates from elite colleges working as junior executive roles in medium-sized companies, innovative startups, management consultancies, and investment banks.
-Also a college professor, scientist, entrepreneur, or writer.
-Seek  intellectual and financial reward from their career.
+Also college professors, scientists, entrepreneurs and writers.
+Seek both intellectual and financial reward from their career.

 ## G1 - Cultural Influencers